 With 8 people in a team, it is a head to head boat race and a real test of strength, power and endurance.

 Thousands of people will gather along the banks of the Tideway, between Putney and Mortlake in London to watch this event.
-Not to mention the millions that tune in on TV, it has been on the BBC for the last 7 years making it readily available to the masses.
+Not to mention the millions that tune in on TV.
+This year marks 80 years since the event was first televised by the BBC who make it readily available to the masses.

 With four very strong squads of athletes, viewers can expect to see more thrilling contests once again this year.

-Head to head Cambridge men are just edging the all-time winner list between the universities, they have won 82 times to Oxford’s 79.
+Head to head Cambridge men are just edging the all-time wins list between the universities, they have won 82 times to Oxford’s 80.

 The Boat Race course, known as the Championship Course is 4 miles, or 6.8 Km long.
 It stretches between Putney and Mortlake on the River Thames in South West London.